 This is a five unit graded course.
 On Tuesdays we will cover substantive legal issues pertaining to both professional and NCAA team sports in the United States.
 Representative issues include: labor law issues, antitrust law issues (including those raised by the collective bargaining process, player drafts, and NCAA rules), individual player-club contract issues, player-agent issues, and gender equity issues.
 On Thursdays, students will participate in a series of skills exercises.
 Some of the exercises will be transactional in nature; students will engage in contract drafting and negotiations.
 Other exercises will involve advocacy.
 In conducting the advocacy exercises, students will play the role of advocate or judge in problems involving the substantive law that we will cover on Tuesdays; advocates will write briefs and engage in oral argument, and judges will preside over the argument and draft opinions.
-There will also be a final examination that will count for 30% of the final grade.
+There will also be a final examination that will count for 25% of the final grade.

 This course is designed to provide relevant knowledge and experience for students interested in representing professional sports leagues, teams, sponsors, professional athletes, the NCAA, and/or NCAA student-athletes.
 The course is also designed for students who simply have an interest in sports and the law and are willing to work at gaining negotiation, drafting, and advocacy experience.
 Enrollment is limited and admission is by consent of the instructor.